abiola2000abd/Project4/Project4.md

 ![body](./images/body-parser.png)

-Create a folder named ‘Books’
+we need to Create a folder named ‘Books’

 `mkdir Books && cd Books`

-In the Books directory, Initialize npm project
+In the Books directory,we also Initialize npm project

 `npm init`

 ![int](./images/creat.png)

 Add a file to it named server.js

+`touch server.js`

+We then edit the server.js file.

 `vi server.js`